 NASA Integration On-site Security Clearance Documentation: This document provides required information to CSBF and Wallops Flight Facility that is necessary for an individual to be allowed onsite at the Columbia Scientific Balloon Facility in Palestine, TX.
 This information is time sensitive.
 Foreign nationals born in US State Department designated countries or with citizenship from designated countries will not be granted entry to NASA facilities.
 Additionally, the HASP team, CSBF, and NASA will not provide letters of visa sponsorship / invitation.
 We are also not responsible for visa delays inside of embassies, so plan accordingly.
-This document must be completed by April 28, 2023.
+This document must be completed by April 26, 2024.
 Any individual that may travel for this trip needs to be included on this document.
-No additions to this list will be accepted after this date.
-See Appendix A for more information.
-The spreadsheet required for this security document is available at https://laspace.lsu.edu/hasp/Documentation.php.
+No Foreign National additions to this list will be accepted after this date.
+It is possible to add US Citizen/Green Card holders to the lists up to one (1) month before official arrival date.
+All changes after that date will be refused.
+See Appendix A for more information. document The spreadsheet required for this security https://laspace.lsu.edu/hasp/Documentation.php.
+Any schools with foreign nationals traveling to Palestine will also need to provide a letter, on institution letterhead, identifying the foreign nationals and accepting responsibility for them while onsite.
+An example of this letter will be posted on the HASP website.

 NASA Flight On-site Security Clearance Documentation: This document provides required information to CSBF and Wallops Flight Facility that is necessary for an individual to be allowed onsite at the HASP launch site in Ft.
 Sumner, NM.
 This information is time sensitive.
 Foreign nationals born in US State Department designated countries or with citizenship from designated countries will not be granted entry to NASA facilities.
 Additionally, the HASP team, CSBF, and NASA will not provide letters of visa sponsorship / invitation.
 We are also not responsible for visa delays inside of embassies, so plan accordingly.
-This document must be completed by June 30, 2023.
+This document must be completed by June 28, 2024.
 Any individual that may travel for this trip needs to be included on this document.
-No additions to this list will be accepted after this date.
-See Appendix A for more information.
-The spreadsheet required for security document available this is at https://laspace.lsu.edu/hasp/Documentation.php.
+No Foreign National additions to this list will be accepted after this date.
+It is possible to add US